-Multimodal transportation can definitely revive the state of EVs and mount up the production.
+Multimodal transportation can definitely revive the state of EVs and mount up production.
 This grabs the attention of the buyers.
 Upon knowing that one can eliminate or reduce their fuel cost, they'll become an Ev buyer anytime soon.
 To be honest, they'll become fuel independent and thus disabling the vehicle emissions.

 Domestic users demand a further reduction in battery price.
 The economy of EVs is unfavorable to domestic users like personal car buyers and two-wheeler buyers.
 However, this can rapidly fall when the battery prices continue to decline by the market.
-With government targets, to cut down carbon emission, fleet adoption of Electric vehicles will be on the rise.
+With government targets, to cut down carbon emissions, fleet adoption of Electric vehicles will be on the rise.

 Electric and traditional fleet management have got few things in common and obviously, differ considerably in a few features.
 Electric vehicles and gasoline vehicles differ highly and it's almost said they both are incomparable when it comes to mileage.

 Considering the long-distance, the cost economy for public transports will be much favorable than that of personal usage buyers of EVs.
 But though, it might seem favorable, three key factors determine the success rate.